Blood Price: Plot

 Her RP makes her useless at night and Henry sleeps during the day, so they agree to share the investigation.
 The two uncover that the murders are ritual, that each should call one of the demon's names, and that he should give material goods to the man who is calling him, for the price of blood.

 Henry tells her that he is the Duke of Richmond, the bastard son of Henry VIII, who fell in love with the vampire Christina, who turned him.

-Vicki finds Henry almost dead in his apartment and the grimoire stolen and she realises that he needs to be fed to stay alive and heal, so she allows him to drink from her wrist.
-This makes a bond between them.
+Vicki finds Henry almost dead in his apartment and the grimoire stolen and she realizes that he needs to be fed to stay alive and heal, so she allows him to drink from her wrist.
+This creates a bond between them.

 While the investigation continues, Vicki discovers that a college student named Norman Birdwell, who is a new friend of Coreen's, summoned the demon.
 When Coreen finds out what Norman is doing, she takes Vicki to his residence.
 He kidnaps the two of them, willing to sacrifice Vicki's blood to call a new, more powerful demon, Astaroth, who wants to bring about a Hell on Earth.

 Henry arrives in time to save Vicki and Coreen.
 Meanwhile, another demon is trying to trick the group, into procuring servants.
 Together, the three defeat him, and Mike Cellucci, who has been looking for Vicki, arrives in time to see Henry's vampire powers and the demon he fights with.
 Vicki, who almost bleeds to death, ends up in the hospital, receiving a blood transfusion.
 Mike comes to inform her about his police report, which leaves out the demon and Henry.
 Later, after dark, Henry comes to visit her, and the two agree to a date when she gets out.